 Entrepreneur Joe MacMillan took himself out of the Silicon Valley hustle following personal tragedy, but an obscure idea—the World Wide Web—reignited his passion for technology.
 Joe embarks on a bold venture that could remake the way people use the Web… if old rivalries don’t derail it first.

 An accomplished and versatile performer, Lee Pace has established himself as a powerful leading man, consistently delivering compelling performances on film, television and stage.

-Pace’s breakout role in the Sundance hit Soldier’s Girl earned him a Gotham Award, as well as his first nomination for a Golden Globe® and an Independent Spirit Award.
+Pace’s breakout role in the Sundance hit Soldier’s Girl earned him a Gotham Award, as well as his first nominations for a Golden Globe® and an Independent Spirit Award.
 The Peabody Award-winning film followed the true story of a transgendered woman dating a U.S. soldier.

 Born in Oklahoma, Pace began his acting career at the Alley Theatre in Houston before training at the Juilliard School.
-As a member of Group 30 in Juilliard’s Drama Division, Pace starred in multiple school productions of Romeo & Juliet, Richard III and Julius Caesar.
+As a member of Group 30 in Juilliard’s Drama Division, Pace starred in multiple school productions of Romeo and Juliet, Richard III and Julius Caesar.